rotki/rotkicom.github.io/_posts/2026-05-22-rotki-security.md

 - Is the package doing something simple enough that we should implement it ourselves?
 - Is vendoring a small piece of code safer than depending on the whole package?

 When a dependency is accepted, it is always added with locked versions.
+As an extra precaution, we also apply a 7-day cooldown period before updating dependencies to newly released versions, giving the ecosystem time to detect and report suspicious releases.
 We have to be honest about the fact that maintainers are themselves attack targets and that dependency graphs grow fast.

 ## Closing thoughts